6 Things That Can Cause Pain Between Your Shoulder Blades

 If the brain senses something is off, it will alert you via pain to make a change.
 When that change doesn’t work, it’s time to get medical help.

-A few other factors signal it’s time to talk to someone.
-You might have pain at night that wakes you up, unexplained weight loss, as well as redness, swelling, or warmth, says Louw.
+A few other factors signal it’s time to talk to someone like pain at night that wakes you up or unexplained weight loss, says Louw.

 Naimish Baxi, MD, assistant attending physiatrist at the Hospital for Special Surgery in New York City, says you want to see someone sooner rather than later if pain persists between the shoulder blades.
 A medical professional can help you avoid long-term problems.
 If the issue is musculoskeletal, they can give you a program for strengthening and stretching, too.